davidpxrk/cost-of-living-toronto/README.md

 ## Overview

-This repository contains all the files required to build the report, Cost of Living in Toronto: Are low-income families able to survive financially here?.
+This repository contains all the files required to build the report, **Cost of Living in Toronto: Are low-income families able to survive financially here?**.
 The report analyzes the livingcost data from low-income families living in Toronto, hosted publicly by the Open Data Toronto.

 ## File Structure